Your browser is not optimized for viewing this website.

 UC / 5 credits

-To meet the UC/CSU admission requirements (“G” credit), students must complete the course and earn a grade of 70% or better.
+To meet UC/CSU admission requirement (“G” credit), students must complete the course and earn a grade of 70% or better.

 Full Course